korolipliaja/.cpp/README.md

-There is my vscode settings and some beginner projects
+Here is my vscode settings and some beginner projects

 Started learning cpp at 2024.12.13